vulcainjs/vulcain-samples/README.md

 > Vulcainjs needs [node](https://nodejs.org/en/) version >= 6.0.0

-To run every sample, go to a specific directory with cd and run node index.js.
+To run every sample, go to a specific directory with cd and run ```node index.js```.

-Or use directly [vscode](https://code.visualstudio.com/), go to the debug panel and select a sample.
+Or if you use [vscode](https://code.visualstudio.com/), go to the debug panel and select a sample.

-You can recompile the code with the following command.
+If you want to change the code, you must recompile it with the following command:

 ```bash
 npm run build